 Nothing can bring your workday to a grinding halt like an inoperable elevator.
 Businesses depend on the modern conveyance to move workers and executives from floor to floor with ease.
 If something goes wrong with your elevator, call on GMS for right-now elevator repair in Downey.

 The elevator in your office building is most likely one of those things that you see and use every day without really observing the amazing contraption that it is.
-The elevator that you barely notice comprises a passenger cab, counterweights, an electric motor as well as a system of pulleys, cables and brakes.
+The elevator that you barely notice comprises a passenger cab, counterweights, an electric motor as well as a system of pulleys, cables, and brakes.
 Safety systems are in place to protect passengers in the rare case of unavoidable elevator failure.
 Regular safety inspections and maintenance can ameliorate the need for costly elevator repair in Downey in the future.

-The first viable powered elevator was patented in the 1860s by a fellow named Elisha Grave Otis.
+The first viable powered elevator was patented in the 1860s by a fellow named Elisha Graves Otis.
 Although the biggest elevator company in the world still boasts his name, Elisha Otis would no doubt be surprised by the 21st-century evolution of his handy device.
 The elevator changed everything about the way America grew.
 No longer were pioneers limited to the Wild West.
 Once Elisha Otis' invention was in place, the country found the opportunity to expand upward, as well.

 Have you ever wondered the best way to stay safe on an elevator?
 The Elevator Escalator Safety Foundation explains:

 - Do watch your step when entering or exiting an elevator

 - If a handrail is available, hold it

 - If an elevator you are riding in gets stuck, stay calm and press the emergency button

 - If the elevator you're riding in stops unexpectedly, wait for help inside the cab